Kitahiroshima, Hokkaido: Sports

-There are currently no professional sports teams in Kitahiroshima.
-But, ES CON Field Hokkaido is currently under construction, and it will be the future home of the Hokkaido Nippon-Ham Fighters.
-They will move from Sapporo to Kitahiroshima once the stadium opens in March 2023.
+The Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball moved into the new Es Con Field Hokkaido in March 2023.
+The Fighters had previously played in the Sapporo Dome in Sapporo, but moved to Kita-Hiroshima after disagreements with Sapporo City Consul about Sapporo Dome rental fees and needed upgrades.

 The Sapporo-Eniwa Cycle Road follows the route of the decommissioned Chitose Railway Line from Sapporo City to Kitahiroshima, making it suitable for recreational and professional cyclists alike.

 Near the Kitahiroshima Classe Hotel, tennis and golf are popular summer activities, while skiing and tobogganing is available in the winter months.

 Mascot

 Kitahiroshima's mascot is Maippy (まいピー, Maipī) is a 10-year-old energetic rice.
 She is from Shimamatsu, Kitahiroshima (it is the same place where rice farmer Kuzo Nakayama studied the science of cold rice).
 As a result, she can communicate with not just the ghost of Kuzo Nakayama's but also the ghosts of other people.
 She is the mascot of the Kitahiroshima City Society of Commerce and Industry.
 However, as a result of her getting a resident card, she became the mascot of the whole city as a whole.
 She likes running on Elfin Road while researching nature.
-Though sporty, she does not do fast reflexes.
+Though sporty, she does not have fast reflexes.
 Her hair is her charm point.
 As red is her favourite colour, she collects red ribbons.
-She has a sweetooth and her favourite sweet is strawberry cream puff.
+She has a sweet tooth, and her favourite sweet is strawberry cream puff.